-Consistent with a model where voters assess female politicians more harshly and where politicians seek reelection, we show that female mayors in Brazil undertook lower containment efforts at the beginning of the pandemic when the crisis was uncertain, but more so later in the year once the crisis unfolded.
+Consistent with a model where voters assess female politicians more harshly and where politicians seek reelection, we show that female mayors in Brazil undertook lower containment efforts at the beginning of the pandemic, but more so later in the year once the crisis unfolded.
 Specifically, female mayors were less likely to impose commerce restrictions early on, and having a female mayor quadrupled the number of deaths in the first months of the pandemic.
 Instead, at the end of the year, female mayors became more likely to close non-essential businesses, and having a female mayor led to 41.6 percent fewer deaths.

-In line with electoral incentives explaining these gender differences, we find that our results are driven exclusively by non-term limited mayors who can run for reelection and that the effects are stronger in more competitive races.
-Moreover, consistent with voters' gender bias creating different incentives for male and female politicians, we show that gender differences in crisis response are more pronounced in municipalities with greater gender discrimination, using as proxies the gender wage gap on the labor market and the share of past elected female councilors.
+In line with electoral incentives explaining these gender differences, our results are driven exclusively by non-term limited mayors who can run for reelection and the effects are stronger in more competitive races.
+Moreover, consistent with voters' gender bias creating different incentives for male and female politicians, we find that gender differences in crisis response are more pronounced in municipalities with greater gender discrimination.